New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformation of the cluster map

 that is, one more than the total degree of the monomial denominators.

-Using standard arguments from \cite{fz4}, it can be shown that under the action of cluster mutation, the components of the d-vectors satisfy the $(\max,+)$ tropical version of the exchange relations, which immediately leads to the following result. \begin{propn} The matrix of d-vectors satisfies the tropical analogue of the system (\ref{bilattice}), that is \beq \eeq \end{propn}
+Using standard arguments from \cite{fz4}, it can be shown that under the action of cluster mutation, the components of the d-vectors satisfy the $(\max,+)$ tropical version of the exchange relations.
+To be precise, the action of the cluster map $\tilde\varphi=\rho^{-1}\tmu_5\tmu_1$ on an initial cluster of d-vectors (a tropical seed) takes the form

-Manipulation of the above tropical equations reveals that in both the $m$ and $n$ directions, the d-vectors of the lattice system satisfy the same linear difference equation of order 6.
-To be precise, if we let ${\cal S}$, ${\cal T}$ denote the shift operators corresponding to $m\to m+1$ and $n\to n+1$, respectively, then we have \begin{lem} Any solution of the tropical system (\ref{dlattice}) satisfies the linear ordinary difference equation